ragozzine/hugozzine/content/about.md

 ---
-title: "Hi, I'm John!"
+title: "About John Ragozzine"
 type: "page"
 ---

+Hi!
 I'm the Director of Agile Process at [Alley](https://alley.co/), a fully remote web agency running Scrum@Scale.
 The Scrum Master on the data visualization team, I work closely with all of Alley’s SMs, both as a collaborator and an Agile Coach.

 I host a podcast, [Two Scrums Up](http://twoscrumsup.com/), which focuses on sharing Agile anecdotes, successes, and missteps.
-New episodes come out every Tuesday.
+New episodes come out every other Tuesday.

 I live in Raleigh, North Carolina, USA.